gkichaev/PAINTOR_V3.0/README.md

 Probabilistic Annotation INtegraTOR

 ##UPDATE 01/07/17
 Announcing PAINTOR v3.0!
 The new version has enhancements that improve computational effiency, statistical robustness, as well as having expanded functionality to leverage multiple traits.
-In adddition, we have developed a visualiziation tool, [PAINTOR-CANVIS](https://github.com/gkichaev/PAINTOR_V3.0/tree/master/CANVIS), to produce publication-ready plots for the output of PAINTOR.
+In adddition, we have developed a visualiziation tool, [PAINTOR-CANVIS](https://github.com/gkichaev/PAINTOR_V3.0/tree/master/CANVIS), to produce publication-ready plots for the output of PAINTOR as seen below.

 For legacy purposes, we leave available [PAINTOR 2.1](https://github.com/gkichaev/PAINTOR_V2.1), though we recommend using this latest version for most accurate results.